 - If there is any question about client's mental state or capacity do not execute documents.

-- If you are a notary in good standing you may act as the notary where ever a notary is required.
+- If you are a notary in good standing you may act as the notary where a notary is required.
 You must make sure your notary records are in good order at all times.
 You should keep your notary records for an indefinite period of time.
 Notary records are often used at time of death as evidence of a document's validity.

 - Restrict your involvement to assisting your client with signing, dating and notarizing the documents which have been prepared by the attorney.